Kassem-Elhajj/educational-major-ai-recommender/README.md

 For Angular:

->npx @angular/cli new frontend --skip-git       //To create the angular project Choose:
+>npx @angular/cli new frontend --routing --style=css --standalone=false

+//To create the angular project Choose:
 ❌ No to SSR
 ✅ No to zoneless (i.e., keep zone.js)

->ng serve                                       //To lunch the servers
+//To lunch the servers
+>ng serve